Abhijeetbyte/LaxDoc/README.md

 - Storing templates files in [LaTex](https://www.latex-project.org/) format.

-- Generating final output documents as PDF.
+- Generating final output documents as PDF based on user inputs.

-- Saving the user given contents of related documents in pairs of assigned index numbers (auto handle in backend) and respective template type.
+- Saving the user given contents of a document in pairs of assigned index numbers (auto handle in backend) and corresponding template type.

 - Automatic indexing and entry of documents into tabular form as CSV.